-The easiest and most common way for the host software to access the USB is through the Crystalfontz virtual COM port (VCP) drivers.
+The easiest and most common way to communicate with the CFA835 is through USB.
 A link to VCP drivers download and installation instructions can be found on the Crystalfontz website.
-WHQL USB drivers are available under the Datasheets&Files tab for this product.Using these drivers makes it appear to the host system as if there is an additional serial port (the VCP) on the host system when the CFA835 is connected.
+WHQL USB drivers are available under the Datasheets & Files tab for this product.
+Using these drivers makes it appear to the host system as if there is an additional serial port (the VCP) on the host system when the CFA835 is connected.
 When communicating over USB, the VCP settings are accepted for compatibility reasons.
 The virtual COM port settings such as baud rate (speed), stop bits, etc. are ignored as the communications occur as pure USB data.